-Dr. Wei Cao was moved by the success of the show and felt that for WV schools, which were very lagging behind in the dramatic changing technology age in many aspects, Lego Robots should be an excellent tool for promote MSET (Math, Science, Engineering and Technology) in WV.
+Dr. Wei Cao shared his experience with department chair, Prof. Tom Minnich, and other colleagues.
+All of us were moved by the success of the show and felt that for WV schools, which were very lagging behind in the dramatic changing technology age in many aspects, Lego Robots should be an excellent tool for promote MSET (Math, Science, Engineering and Technology) in WV.